 5 Lessons We’ve Learned About Office Design

 Companies are getting more and more creative with their office design in an attempt to foster collaboration and keep employees happy.
 So, which office design initiatives have proven to work?
 What is it that makes people love their workplace?
 A tricky puzzle to solve, but we took our chance.
-See what we found!
+See what we've found out!

-Multiple pieces of research have been made by Gensler, Steelcase, Leesman and others to discover what people appreciate the most about their offices.
+Multiple pieces of research have been made by Gensler, Steelcase, Leesman and other leading design companies to discover what people appreciate the most about their offices.
 We’ve collected the key findings to see where they intersect.
 This has left us with five ultimate lessons for creating a great office design.

 Open office should be private too

 According to Gensler, people see their ideal workplace somewhere between the extremes of ‘private’ and ‘open’.
 The majority of respondents described their preferred workplace as mostly open, with private spaces available on demand.
-Such an office setting is also ranked the highest in terms of employee productivity and experience.
+Such office setting is also ranked the highest in terms of employee productivity and experience.
 Interestingly, only a small fraction of respondents have chosen totally open or totally private office as their preference.
-This also makes us believe that the truth is somewhere in the middle.
+This also makes us believe that the truth is indeed somewhere in the middle.
 The most optimal solution is to deliver a variety of places to support both needs.

 ‘The majority of employees describe their ideal office as mostly open, with private spaces available on demand.’

 There are four key areas that need to be available to employees — the places to focus, learn, collaborate and socialise.
 The focus areas should be private and silent, just like most of the learning zones.
 At the same time, collaboration and socialization usually happens in open and public spaces.
-Make sure your office includes all four options and design each of them individually.
+Make sure your office includes spaces for all four needs and design each of them individually.

 Every office needs variety and choice